Extension of Parental Leave

 - The managerial authority may employ a replacement teacher for the period during which a teacher is absent on unpaid parental leave.

 PERIOD OF PARENTAL LEAVE AVAILABLE

-- In exceptional circumstances a teacher may avail of parental leave where a child has particular medical problems which require the attendance of a parent with a child at a hospital or clinic on a regular basis.
-In such cases certification from the hospital / clinic in respect of the absence must be submitted to the managerial authority.
+- In certain circumstances a teacher may avail of parental leave in the form of individual days where a child has particular medical problems that require the attendance of a parent with the child at a hospital, clinic or therapeutic appointment on a regular basis.
+In such cases certification from employer and retained on the teacher's personnel file.

 NOTIFICATION REQUIRED TO AVAIL OF PARENTAL LEAVE